Different types of Magnesium By Nutritional Therapist Gemma Day

 ⠀⠀

-Magnesium citrate is an easily absorbed form of magnesium.
-In this form, magnesium is bound to citric acid, and because citric acid is a mild laxative, it’s a great choice for individuals with occasional constipation.
+Magnesium citrate is a moderately well-absorbed form of magnesium.
+In this form, magnesium is bound to citric acid, and because citric acid is a mild laxative, it’s a good choice for individuals with occasional constipation.
 It is also a good one to use for raising overall Magnesium levels and therefore helping you to feel calmer and sleep better.

 ⠀

-Magnesium glycinate is a gentle form for individuals who are sensitive to magnesium oxide or citrate, as it is less likely to cause a laxative effect.
-Glycine is a relaxing neurotransmitter and therefore a supplement in this form enhances the magnesium’s natural calming properties.
+Magnesium Glycinate or bisglycinate is a gentle form for individuals who are sensitive to magnesium oxide or citrate, as it is less likely to cause a laxative effect.
+Glycine is a relaxing amino acid and therefore a supplement in this form where Glycine is chelated to Magnesium, enhances the magnesium’s natural calming properties.
 This type is good for those wanting to promote mental calm, relaxation and good quality sleep.

 Magnesium Malate is a gentle form for those sensitive to magnesium oxide or citrate and is easily absorbed.
-It is often recommended for people suffering from fatigue and symptoms of fibromyalgia/CFS as malic acid (Malate) plays a key role in ATP synthesis and therefore energy production. ⠀
+Along with other supplements, it may help people suffering from fatigue and symptoms of fibromyalgia/CFS as Malic acid (Malate) plays a key role in ATP synthesis and therefore energy production. ⠀

 ⠀

-Magnesium L-Threonate is the salt formed from mixing magnesium and threonic acid, a water-soluble substance derived from the metabolic breakdown of vitamin C. It is often used for its potential brain benefits, supporting memory loss and low mood. ⠀
+Magnesium L-Threonate is the salt formed from mixing Magnesium and Threonic acid, a water-soluble substance derived from the metabolic breakdown of vitamin C. It is often thought of as the form of Magnesium to go for if you are wanting to support cognitive functions such as memory and low mood.
+Research on humans and its ability to cross the blood brain barrier is still in the early days and more research is needed.

-Magnesium Chloride is the source found in Magnesium flakes for the bath or topical magnesium creams, it maybe not significantly increase your overall magnesium levels but it can help with muscle soreness.
+Magnesium Chloride is the source found in Magnesium flakes for the bath or topical magnesium creams, there is limited evidence that topical magnesium can reliably boost systemic magnesium levels though, but research shows it can help with muscle soreness.

-Magnesium Sulfate is found in Epsom salts and soaking in an Epsom salt bath can help reduce feelings of stress, ease sore muscles and support dry skin conditions.
+Magnesium Sulfate is found in Epsom salts and soaking in an Epsom salt bath can help reduce feelings of stress and also ease sore muscles.
+Using both Magnesium Flakes and Epsom salts in the bath and in lotions are perhaps best to use as adjuncts, rather than primary supplement sources.

 By Nutritional Therapist (mBANT, CNHC) Gemma Day